dynamics-of-stellar-systems/dynamite/docs/more_info/about.rst

 About DYNAMITE
 ***************

-Here we should present the code and its purpose, explaining what is it doing and why.
-We should also include useful references.
+Here we present the code and its purpose, explaining what is it doing and why.
+We also include useful references.

 The **DYNAMITE** (DYnamics, Age and Metallicity Indicators Tracing Evolution) code is a modelling tool for stellar population and dynamical modelling.
 It is based on an older code for Schwarzschild modelling in triaxial systems which was presented and used in several papers (see :ref:`publications`).
 DYNAMITE will extend this old code with a number of new features, including: